10Duke Entitlements API

-- hosting a set of trusted certificates, which allows client applications to validate that the service endpoint they are interacting with is in fact the entitlement service.
+- Hosting a set of trusted certificates, which allows client applications to validate that the service endpoint they are interacting with is in fact the entitlement service.
 This prohibits setting up a “fake” entitlement service to provide positive answers to authorization checks.
 Client applications are built to include a public key that they use to validate the “trusted certificates” response from the Entitlement Service.
-This mechanism can be used in the system generally to establish trust on client side for any web service in addition to the Entitlement Service.
+This mechanism can be used in the system generally to establish trust on client side for any web service in addition to 10Duke Entitlements.

 - https as protocol scheme